Jesus People USA

-JPUSA emerged from Jesus People Milwaukee in 1972, and maintains one of the largest continuing communities (100-450 members) produced by the Jesus movement.
-In 1989, JPUSA joined the Evangelical Covenant Church as a member congregation, and currently has eight pastors credentialed with the ECC.
-The community organized the annual Cornerstone Festival from 1984 until 2012.
+Jesus People USA (JPUSA) is a Christian intentional community.
+JPUSA self-described in 2012 as having emerged in 1972 from Jesus People Milwaukee; JPUSA had "around 450 members plus other residents" in 1999.

 Background

-Today Jesus People USA is "one of the largest single-site communes in the United States" and is certainly one of the few communes with such an eclectic cultural mix of hippies, punks, "crusties" and other members from various subcultures.
+Jesus People USA was described in 1999 as being "one of the largest single-site communes in the United States" and is one of only a few communes with—as of a 2005 description—an eclectic cultural mix of hippies, punks, "crusties" and other members from various subcultures.

-Cornerstone magazine and the Christian rock band the Resurrection Band are part of the JPUSA community.
-In recent years, Resurrection Band disbanded, but Glenn Kaiser continues touring and playing, both solo and with the blues-based GKB (Glenn Kaiser Band).
-JPUSA also has its own recording company, Grrr Records.
-JPUSA was once the home of film producer/art promoter Anthony Cox (who was formerly the husband of Yoko Ono) and their daughter Kyoko, singer/songwriter Daniel Smith as well as bass player/vocalist Christian Wargo.

-Legacy and continued presence in Chicago

-JPUSA's social significance stems more from the group's continued presence in Chicago and its historic roots in the 1960s, according to sociologist Shawn Young.
-It is one of the most contemporary significant groups from the Jesus movement era:

-Founded in 1972, this community is one of the most significant surviving expressions of the original Jesus Movement of the sixties and seventies and represents a radical expression of contemporary countercultural evangelicalism.
+JPUSA's social significance has been described as stemming from the group's continued presence in Chicago and its historic roots in the 1960s, according to sociologist Shawn David Young, and as one of the most significant of contemporary groups from the Jesus movement era:Founded in 1972, this community is one of the most significant surviving expressions of the original Jesus Movement of the sixties and seventies and represents a radical expression of contemporary countercultural evangelicalism.
 JPUSA's blend of Christian Socialism, theological orthodoxy, postmodern theory and ethos of edgy artistic expression (as demonstrated at their annual music festival) prove what some scholars have longed suspected: evangelicalism is a diverse, complex movement, which simply does not yield to any attempt at categorization.

+The JPUSA community produced Cornerstone magazine.